ksherman/kds-site-gatsby/src/posts/2011-09-06-a-lovers-waltz-will-turn-until-the-end.md

 ---
-title: 'A Lovers&#8217; Waltz Will Turn Until the End'
+title: A Lovers' Waltz Will Turn Until the End
 author: ksherman
-layout: post

 permalink: /2011/a-lovers-waltz-will-turn-until-the-end/
 aktt_tweeted:
   - 1